arrenree/KDB/README.md

 2023-05-24 | 09:30:02.992 | A   | 66.77  | 1100  |

 / starts from index position 2
-/ so skips rows 0 and 1
+/ so skips rows 1 and 2 (index pos 0 and 1)
 / returns the next 3 rows
 ```